solrevdev/solrevdev.github.io/_drafts/instagram-basic-display-api.md

 ![](https://i.imgur.com/PHCXZXK.png)

-To make things easier there was fantastic library called [InstaSharp](http://instasharp.github.io/InstaSharp/) which wrapped the HTTP calls to the Instagram Legacy API endpoints.
+To make things easier there was a fantastic library called [InstaSharp](http://instasharp.github.io/InstaSharp/) which wrapped the HTTP calls to the Instagram Legacy API endpoints.

 ![](https://i.imgur.com/YgLkx4K.png)

-However, Instagram began disabling the [Instagram Legacy API Platform](https://www.instagram.com/developer/) and on June 29, 2020 any remaining endpoints will no longer be available.
+However, Instagram began disabling the [Instagram Legacy API Platform](https://www.instagram.com/developer/) and on June 29, 2020, any remaining endpoints will no longer be available.

 The replacements to the [Instagram Legacy API Platform](https://www.instagram.com/developer/) are the [Instagram Graph API](https://developers.facebook.com/docs/instagram-graph-api) and the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api).

 So, If my project was to continue to work I needed to migrate over to the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api) before the deadline.

-I decided to build and release an open source library, A  wrapper around the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api) in the same way as [InstaSharp](http://instasharp.github.io/InstaSharp/) did for the original.
+I decided to build and release an open-source library, A  wrapper around the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api) in the same way as [InstaSharp](http://instasharp.github.io/InstaSharp/) did for the original.

 ## Solrevdev.InstagramBasicDisplay